denniskuijs/openremote/docs/research_decouple_data.md

 ```

 This command grants full permissions (`777`) to the `/or-data` directory for read/write operations.
 While combining these commands sometimes resolves the issue, the problem reoccurs after rebooting the machine or the containers. <br/>
-I continued my investigation and found an interesting note in the `PostgreSQL` documentation on `DockerHub`
+I continued my investigation and found an interesting note in the `PostgreSQL` documentation on `Dockerhub`

 <img src="./Media/postgres_dockerhub.png" width="500"><br/>